ActiveState/wiki-test/README.md

     To do so, attach the following notices to the program.
-It is safest to attach them to the start of each source file to most effectively convey the exclusion of warranty; and each file should have at least the "copyright" line and a pointer to where the full notice is found.
+It is safest to attach them to the start of each source file to most effectively convey the exclusion of warranty; and each file should have at least the \"copyright\" line and a pointer to where the full notice is found.

         One line to give the program's name and a brief idea of what it does.